 Rae Greens and her husband are in the process of acquiring another historic property in Grand Rapids to expand the organization to include a facility for men.

 Sanford House focuses on introducing women to the 12 steps and while setting them up with a solid support system when they leave treatment.
 The comprehensive aftercare planning ensures a strong foundation for recovery and a strategy for a healthy life in sobriety.
 The additional options for outpatient care make this a great choice for women seeking lasting positive change.

-Sanford House Location
+Sanford House at Cherry Street Location

 540 Cherry St SE